piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 Install **piclas** by compiling the source code as described in Chapter {ref}`userguide/installation:Installation`, specifically described under Section {ref}`userguide/installation:Compiling the code`.
 Always build the code in a separate directory located in the piclas top level directory.
-For this PIC tutorial, e.g., create a directory *build_poisson_RK3* by running
+For this PIC tutorial, e.g., create a directory *build_poisson_RK3* in the piclas repository by running

     cd $PICLAS_PATH

-where the variable `PICLAS_PATH` contains the path to the location of the piclas repository.
+where the variable `$PICLAS_PATH` contains the path to the location of the piclas repository.
-If the piclas repository is located in the home directory, run
+If the piclas repository is located in the home directory, simply run

     cd /home/$(whoami)/piclas